rdemolgen/snippets/README.md

 This is best utilised when a variant is not reported in Exac.

-To elaborate, the abscence of a variant in Exac implies it is not identified in any of the cohort i.e. 60706 individuals.
+To elaborate, the absence of a variant in Exac implies it is not identified in any of the cohort i.e. 60706 individuals.
-However, not all regions are covered equally and therefore roporting based on individuals covered at a certain depth enables a more infomrative figure.
+However, not all regions are covered equally and therefore reporting based on individuals covered at a certain depth enables a more informative figure.

 As a caveat to this method, the allele number reported in the Exac browser includes those from individuals with a depth of coverage (DP) >= 10 and a genotype quality >= 20.
-Because there is not a genotype quality score avaiable through this method (as it is queries the depth metrics only) this mehtod will provide a greater allele number (number of idividuals x 2) than the Exac browser for any variant in the Exac database.
+Because there is not a genotype quality score available through this method (as it is queries the depth metrics only) this method will provide a greater allele number (number of individuals x 2) than the Exac browser for any variant in the Exac database.